7 Simple Steps to a Flatter BellyArticle posted in: Lifestyle

 So while fixating on getting a flatter belly may be messing with your head, focusing on your middle actually makes sense if you’re trying to get healthy.
-Beat back bloat and uncover your flattest belly yet with these seven scientifically-backed strategies:
+It’s time to beat the bloat and uncover your flattest belly yet with our science-backed strategies.

 1. Eat Plenty of Fiber

 There’s a clear correlation between fiber intake and belly fat: For every 10 grams of the filling nutrient you eat, you’ll have as much as four percent less fat around your middle.
 And you’re likely to lose weight all over from eating it, as fiber makes you feel full fast, then controls the speed of your digestion so you stay full.
 It also has been shown to lower our risk of certain cancers, help with cholesterol, and lower your overall risk of death.
 Get a flatter belly AND live longer?
 Count us in!